-The Problem of Evil arises when you start asking the right the questions.
+The Problem of Evil arises when you start asking right the questions.
 For example, Why does God allow evil to exist?
 Or, why would God create an evil god-like adversary?
 It’s a problem that opens up many issues.

-The problem of evil is an extremely sensitive subject for those with a with dualistic, good versus evil belief religious system.
+The problem of evil is an extremely sensitive subject for those with a dualistic, good versus evil belief religious system.
 And, so it is a particularly sensitive issue to those in the Abrahamic Traditions (Judaism, Christianity, and Islam).
 The problem of evil exposes some critical inconsistencies in these belief systems.
 Because these belief systems hinge upon a benevolent and loving Supreme Being, who is in opposition with a “nearly” equal Evil protagonist, the Devil.

-Not coincidently, these are common themes which also come from the Persian, Babylonian and Egyptian mythology.
+Not coincidently, these are common themes that also come from the Persian, Babylonian and Egyptian mythology.
 In these systems, an evil, god-like, third-party is the real cause.
 But, this problem also provides an opportunity.
 We’ll discuss this later.
 But, before we get into the details, let’s discuss a strategy to help you in the investigation of any religious subject matter.

 Using Logical Reasoning to Investigate Religion

 When we undertake this exercise most people would assert that their current spiritual “position” is based on sound information.
 So, when we start digging into the facts that support their beliefs this can be quite an emotional challenge exercise.
 As we unearth and investigate their “sacred ground” we employ the practice of sound logical reasoning and “emotional checks.”
+It’s important to be pro-facts not just anti-religious.

 Use Emotional Checks